edilmedeiros/edilmedeiros.github.io/_pages/reading.md

 <p>And yet, why bother?</p>

 <p>Economics can’t fully explain open source.
-Eric Raymond got close—yes, incentives matter—but the real motivation is harder to measure.
+Eric Raymond got close.
+Yes, incentives matter, but the real motivation is harder to measure.
 It’s not just reputation or signaling.
 It’s something older, deeper.
 The pride of the artisan.